 - The CardProtector scans black market lists of stolen credit card information, comparing the data in the database with your given details.

 - The CardProtector automatically sends you an alert if any match is found so that you can then contact the card issuer and freeze the account.
 That means you get minute-to-minute credit card fraud protection around the clock.

-- Download the LogDog app.
+- Download the LogDog app for iOS or Android.

 - Open the CardProtector service of the LogDog app.

-- Enter your name, country and zipcode.
+- Enter your name, country and zip code.
 (You do NOT need to enter your credit card info.)

 - Let the CardProtector run its scans of black market lists of stolen credit card information,

 - You will automatically receive an alert from The CardProtector if your card is on the stolen list.

 - Alert your credit card company to freeze your credit card.